keemarice/PowerOutages/README.md

 ## Data Cleaning and Exploratory Data Analysis

 ### Cleaning
-In the beginning, we were given a .xlsx file that we converted into a .csv file.
-This made it easier to use the pd.read_csv() function to read and then clean our data.
+Given a .xlsx file, we converted the data into a .csv file to make data manipulation and conversion to a pandas dataframe easier.

 #### 1. **Loading the Data**
 - The dataset `outage.csv` was loaded using `pandas.read_csv()` with the following configurations: